nicklockwood/RandomSequence/README.md

     - (NSUInteger)randomIndexWithSequence:(RandomSequence *)sequence;

 This method returns a random index within the array using the specified sequence object.
-Like the RandomSequence `nextValue`, this method advances the seed to the next value in the sequence, so calling this method repeatedly with the same sequence instance will return a different index each time.
+Like the RandomSequence `nextDouble`, this method advances the seed to the next value in the sequence, so calling this method repeatedly with the same sequence instance will return a different index each time.

     - (id)randomObjectWithSequence:(RandomSequence *)sequence;

 This method returns a random object within the array using the specified sequence object.
-Like the RandomSequence `nextValue`, this method advances the seed to the next value in the sequence, so calling this method repeatedly with the same sequence instance will return a different object each time.
+Like the RandomSequence `nextDouble`, this method advances the seed to the next value in the sequence, so calling this method repeatedly with the same sequence instance will return a different object each time.

     - (NSArray *)shuffledArrayWithSequence:(RandomSequence *)sequence;

 This method shuffles the array using the specified sequence object.
-Internally this calls the RandomSequence `nextValue` method repeatedly, so the seed of the sequence will be modified, and calling this method repeatedly with the same sequence instance will return a different array order each time.
+Internally this calls the RandomSequence `nextDouble` method repeatedly, so the seed of the sequence will be modified, and calling this method repeatedly with the same sequence instance will return a different array order each time.

 NSMutableArray Extensions